-A Notice of Proposed Rule Making will be published in the State Register on June 23, 2021 for a 60-day public comment period.
-Supporting materials are available upon request from the Secretary to the Board of Regents.
+The proposed amendment was presented to the Adult Career and Continuing Education Services Committee for discussion at its June 2021 meeting.
+A Notice of Proposed Rule Making was published in the State Register on June 23, 2021 for a 60day public comment period.
+The Department received comments on the proposed amendment and an Assessment of Public Comment is included (Attachment B).
+Supporting materials are available upon request to the Secretary of the Board of Regents.